willis240/willis240.github.io/README.md

 - Found [this forum](https://stackoverflow.com/questions/19196105/how-to-check-if-a-network-port-is-open-on-linux) on using the socket module to tell whether a port is open or closed
 - Edited 'port_check.py' so that it now uses the socket python module instead of nmap; the program now runs much faster

+#### July 22

+- Worked on slides detailing what I've learned from my internship

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.